 - Autonomy: It states that all patients should be treated equally without any differentiation.
 They should be provided necessary treatment that they need to cure their diseases and problems.

 - Beneficence: The doctors and researchers should aim at doing their best in the interest of people whether they are patients or society on the whole.
-The risk associated with the research process should be correlated with benefits associated with it for their social wellbeing.
+The risk associated with the research process should be correlated with the benefits associated with it for their social wellbeing.

-- Non-Maleficence: Any kind of bad acts and deeds should be avoided in any case in order to ensure safe treatment to patients.
+- Non-Maleficence: Any kind of bad acts and deeds should be avoided in any case in order to ensure the safe treatment to patients.
 In case human subjects feel at risk of death or injury during an experiment, they can quit at any moment.
 If risks in a research process become so evident that it may cause harm to human subjects, the researchers should immediately stop the process.

-- Justice: The doctors and researchers should do justice for the conduct of a research.
+- Justice: The doctors and researchers should do justice for the conduct of research.
 Any impediment like disease, gender, race, sexual orientation etc. to intervene between duties as a doctor or researcher should be avoided.